zalolorza/MidoFramework/readme.md

 Managers can extend `MidoManager` class, so they can benefit of the [actions and filters Mido's functionality](#action_--and--filter_).

+Use the managers to add functionality to your theme.
+Managers are classes that query, parse, create or modify data.
+Managers should be only instanced within the bootstrap files or the controllers, but never called by themselves from the managers directory.
+Managers itself are simply a library of PHP structured classes.

 ---

 # 5. Views